aashritha236/eco-vision-reimagined/README.md

 ## Project info

 **URL**:https://eco-vision-reimagined.lovable.app

 **About the project**

 EcoVision Reimagined is a sleek, sustainability-focused web application for sharing environmental data and impactful projects.
-It features interactive graphs (from uploads), a dynamic project portfolio, testimonial sliders, and a modern UI with smooth, accessible animations.
+It features interactive graphs,a dynamic project portfolio, testimonial sliders, and a modern UI with smooth, accessible animations.

 *Key Feaures:*

     Interactive data visualizations using uploaded graph images

     Modern, responsive homepage with smooth effects and clean navigation

     Portfolio/projects page with card-based grid, details, and media